Land of Rugs™

 Copper and brass are strong interior trends for this season and work especially well with grey and navy tones.
 But you can introduce a bit of sparkle with most colour schemes if you go for small highlights such as tealight holders, vases and picture frames.
 If you want to go further, opt for a wallpaper or curtain fabric with a metallic element in the design.
 Another great use of metallic materials is on the inside of lampshades as it will cast a warm glow to the surroundings, and even when not lit will still add interest and opulence to the scheme.

-Creating the ultimate cosy living space is simple, and will go a long way to enhance the time that you spend relaxing at home.
+Creating the ultimate cosy living space is simple, and will go a long way to improve the time that you spend relaxing at home.
 One of the most simple ways to tick most of the boxes is by introducing a large rug to be placed onto your hardwood floor!
 Bare floorboards work wonderfully in the summer, but for the colder months, add an extra layer to improve insulation and make the room feel extra cosy.

 For more tips on home design, check out https://mary-catherinerd.com/category/home-design/

-• Posted On: 3 November 2015
+• Posted On: 7 November 2024

 Welcome to Land of Rugs